HaitaoMao/HaitaoMao.github.io/pages/Me.md

 - Get the star of tomorrow award (top 10% intern)
 - Get the CIKM2021 best short paper award as the first author.
 - Participate in the KDD CUP2021 to handle large-scale graph and get the rank of 23th
-- Help Jianan Zhao to found our guitar club in MSRA.
+- Co-founded MS-Intern Guitar Club with Jianan Zhao.
+-
 **Baidu (March, 2022 - now)**

 I am now a research intern in search strategy department in Baidu supervised by [Lixin Zou](https://www.zoulixin.site/).
 Now my research topic in Baidu is Unbiased Learning To Rank.
 I am still focusing on the unifed view on Graph Neural Network.